RiddleMeDoo/QS-Discord-Bot/README.md

 ### About

 This repository contains code to set up a Discord bot for the PBBG called Queslar.
 It is intended to help notify members of a discord channel of kingdom changes in the game.
 It can be hosted on your computer as long as you have the correct packages installed.
-This bot is also set up to run on [Heroku](https://heroku.com) (an online hosting service).
+This bot is also set up to run on [Heroku](https://heroku.com) (an online hosting service) and uses [Redis](https://redis.io/) as its database.
 It is built in Python with the discord.py package ([documentation](https://discordpy.readthedocs.io/en/stable/index.html)) with an object-oriented approach.

 ### Setup

 First, create a discord bot and set up the hosting solution of your choice.
 If you are hosting it on Heroku, then you will find that the Procfile, requirements.txt, and runtime.txt is set up for you already.
 Please follow a tutorial to run it on Heroku.
+You will also need to set up your database, whether it is Redis or some other solution.
+If you are using another database, then all you need to do is to edit the database.py file.

 To set this bot up, you will need the following: